tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 ![](https://tykiww.github.io/img/arima12/ener3.png)

+### Conclusion

 The seasonal arima model is impressive as it flexibily represents several varieties of time series with simplicity.
 Of course, there are always weaknesses.
 For example, the same assumptions apply with the non-seasonal arima:
 - It does not take into account unsuspected predictor variables or time deterministic trends.
 - It looks from year to year.

 Additionally, the weakness with this type of model is that the addition of more data does not necessarily mean more data points.
 It means more detailed data points that are included in the time frame.
 If more data is necessary, we will need quality descriptive data points in between each seasonal trend.
 If you have time on your own, give it a try!

-Take a look at some of the data below and try it on your own.
+Take a look at the sample data below and try it on your own.

 ie. [Monthly sales of Tasty Cola](https://datamarket.com/data/set/22xx/monthly-sales-of-tasty-cola#!ds=22xx&display=line)